markcornick/linenoise-server/README.md

 ## License

-linenoise-http is available as open source under the terms of the MIT License.
+linenoise-server is available as open source under the terms of the MIT License.